dorkodu/sage/paper/5 -- Introspection.md

 }
 ```

-As seen in the example above, magic attributes can be used to get metadata about an Entity type.
+As seen in the example above, magic attributes can be used to get metadata about an Entity type definition.

 #### `*`

- — any Entity type.
+ — any user-defined Entity type.

 #### Attributes

--   `@type` returns a *string* name of the queried Entity type.
+-   `@type` returns the *string* name of the queried Entity type.
 -   `@description` may return a *string* description or *null*.
 -   `@deprecated` returns *true* if queried Entity type should no longer be used, *false* otherwise.
 -   `@deprecationReason` optionally provides a reason *string* why this is deprecated.